There are three key components in NIO Limited (NIO) stock: Value, Growth, and Dividend

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of NIO Limited (NYSE:NIO) dipped -10.25% to close Wednesday’s market session at $36.96, lower as compared to yesterday’s close.
-The stock price fluctuated between $36.58 and $41.29 throughout the trading session with the volume trading being 129948702 shares, which represented a significant variation when compared to the three months average volume of 109.40 million shares.
-The firm’s stock price fluctuated -17.43% within the last five trades and -24.74% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 92.20% in the last 6 months and -24.49% was subtracted to its value over the previous 3 months.
-NIO stock is trading at a margin of -14.87%, -29.35% and 14.36% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of NIO Limited (NYSE:NIO) dipped -1.72% to close Monday’s market session at $35.51, lower as compared to yesterday’s close.
+The stock price fluctuated between $34.50 and $36.84 throughout the trading session with the volume trading being 82911978 shares, which represented a significant variation when compared to the three months average volume of 111.53 million shares.
+The firm’s stock price fluctuated -17.30% within the last five trades and -22.43% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 93.83% in the last 6 months and -22.42% was subtracted to its value over the previous 3 months.
+NIO stock is trading at a margin of -14.93%, -30.09% and 8.33% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does NIO Limited’s Profitability and Valuation Ratios Tell Us About the Stock?